Blog content writing strengthens a domain, drives traffic to a website, builds trust and supplies a brilliant online customer service platform.

 Make things easy.

 Help people to skim the blog post and to pick out parts they want to read.
-Break up paragraphs, use shorter sentences and bullet-point lists.
+Break up paragraphs, and use shorter sentences and bullet-point lists.

 Breaking up the text helps humans, and therefore, search engines reward the effort.